getnacelle/nacelle-js/CONTRIBUTING.md

 ## Code Of Conduct

 This project and everyone participating in it is governed by the [Nacelle Code of Conduct](CODE_OF_CONDUCT.md).
 All participants are expected to abide by this code.
-Please report unacceptable behavior to [dev@getnacelle.com](mailto:dev@getnacelle.com).
+Please report unacceptable behavior to [support@getnacelle.com](mailto:support@getnacelle.com).

 ## Getting Started

-Nacelle-js is set of tools designed to empower developers to build unique, performant & scalable storefronts.
+Nacelle-js is a set of tools designed to empower developers to build unique, performant & scalable storefronts.
 The repository is broken the following parts.

 ### Packages